Nexfinity/CakeyBot-Wiki/core/localization.md

 | Turkish/Türkçe     | Aleph, Oğuzhan                        | 75%              | 70%               |
 | Ukrainian/Українська | papip1                              | 74%              | 70%               |

 We are adding more languages and you can contribute on our Weblate page [here](https://translate.cakey.bot/).
 Once the majority of a language is completed (>80% translated) on Github/Weblate it will be added as an officially supported language.
 Weblate and Github are frequently synced so you can contribute to whichever you find the easiest.

+> New translations are continuously being added to the bot.
+This means some strings/phrases may not be translated yet, especially for recently added features.
+{.is-info}

 > If you plan to contribute, please follow the rules and formatting guidelines provided below in the **Formatting, Rules, Requirements** section.
 {.is-warning}